 Lastly, there's this thing.
-Baron Nashor grants one of the most powerful buffs in the entire game, comparable only to a fifth dragon stack.
+Baron Nashor grants one of the most powerful buffs in the entire game.
 It's extremely good for sieging purposes, giving added benefits to you and minions around you.
 Take this when the enemy has been aced, or the lanes are so pushed to their base there's no chance of them contesting it.
 Don't waste the buff, either; push down lanes as much as you can, and even go for an inhibitor or two.
 Remember, your ultimate goal is to destroy the enemy nexus, and the only way to do that is by taking structures.
 Baron buff is perfect for this, so make sure to press your advantage!

 Teamfights are what make or break games.
 As Janna, you'll want to position yourself near the back, not tanking damage at the front.
 In a fight, you should focus on a couple of things, with varying degrees of importance.
 You can figure out what you need to do by asking yourself some questions: